Preserving Sight & Preventing Blindness, join the ACO to make a difference

 - strong commitment to diversity

 - strong commitment and support for training and development

 - international experience opportunities for clinical practitioners

 - strong commitment to work life and family balance

 - generous superannuation and competitive salary rates

 - salary packaging opportunities

-The ACO currently employs about 160 stafff, half of which are employed on a sessional or casual basis.
+The ACO currently employs about 150 stafff, around a third of whom are employed on a sessional or casual basis.
 The largest group of staff employed by the ACO are of course, optometrists, who work in our clinics throughout Melbourne.
 We have an annual intake of recent graduates into Clinical Resident positions.